RobinsonKao/RobinsonKao/README.md

 #### About Me
 - 🎓 Class of 2023 graduate from UC Berkeley with a degree in Data Science and Economics
 - 💼 Actively seeking opportunities in the Data Analytics & Business Analytics industry
-- Currently Working in Supply Chain & Logistics
+- 🚛 Currently Working in Supply Chain & Logistics as a Freight Forwarder

 #### Skills
 - Cleaning, Querying, and Analyzing data using Python and SQL